averikitsch/langchaingo/vectorstores/cloudsql/README.md

 ## Engine Creation

-The `AlloyDBEngine` configures a connection pool to your AlloyDB database.
+The `CloudSQLEngine` configures a connection pool to your CloudSQL database.

 ```go
 package main